Brazil is a huge country with a coastline that seems to go on forever.

 Should you want to experience the beauty of Copacabana without the crowds then get up REALLY early and you'll find it nearly deserted - like in the photo above.

-To appreciate Rio you need to get up above the city.
+To appreciate Rio you need to get up a view from up high.
 There are a number of options:

 One of my favorite views, and the easiest to get to, is from the Arpoador (a big rock at the end of Ipanema beach in the direction of Copacabana).